Contexts¶

 });

-Fallbacks in contexts
+Fallbacks in contexts¶

-The fallback() function helps you handle unexpected user’s utterances.
-This command is triggered if Alan AI does not understand what the user is saying and cannot match the user’s utterance to any command in the context.
+function lets you handle unexpected user’s phrases.
+This command is triggered if the AI agent does not understand what the user is saying and cannot match the user’s utterance to any command in the context.
 You can add a fallback to the context to prompt the user for a specific type of input or fail gracefully.

 Fallbacks can be used in user-defined and global contexts.
 For details, see Error handling and re-prompts.

-Using async contexts
+Using async contexts¶

-intent("What is my location?", async p => {
+intent('What do you have?', async p => {

-let addr = await getLocation(p);
+let dish = await p.then(chooseDish);

 });